ER/LA Opioid REMS: Achieving Safe Use While Improving Patient Care

-About this conference: In February, the Medical Society of Virginia Foundation, together with East Tennessee State University Quillen College of Medicine and the Virginia Dental Association, will be presenting several trainings on ER/LA Opioid REMS: Achieving Safe Use While Improving Patient Care.
+About this conference: The Medical Society of Virginia Foundation, together with East Tennessee State University Quillen College of Medicine and the Virginia Dental Association, is pleased to present training on ER/LA Opioid REMS: Achieving Safe Use While Improving Patient Care.
 The goal of this activity is to provide education on appropriate prescribing and safe use of extended-release and long-acting (ER/LA) opioid analgesics, as specified in the FDA's Risk Evaluation and Mitigation Strategy (REMS) in various locations throughout the Commonwealth of Virginia.
 This live conference will offer three hours of continuing education credit.

 Presentations: Click here to view presentations (as they are made available)